 Once you’re all set on the DreamHost side of things, log in to your Synology device.
-Doesn’t matter if it’s a RackStation or a DiskStation, or whatever!
-The great thing about the Synology platform is that every model runs the same DSM management software!
+Doesn’t matter if it’s a RackStation or a DiskStation.
+The great thing about the Synology platform is that every model runs the same DSM management software.

-If you just installed Cloud Sync, navigate to your list of installed apps where you’ll see that it now stands proudly, beaming beneath a spotlight while twinkles of newness surround it on all sides.
+If you just installed Cloud Sync, navigate to your list of installed apps where you’ll see it listed.

 Launch Cloud Sync.
-You’ll be asked to select a public cloud to use.
+You are asked to select a public cloud to use.
 Navigate to S3 Storage.

 Note that Synology’s data encryption comes with one disappointing shortcoming — your file names will not be encrypted.

-Now select which subdirectories you’d like to include in your sync:
+Now select which subdirectories you’d like to include in your sync, then click Apply.

 Your personal data is now syncing to DreamObjects.

 Finally, a confirmation message confirms everything is up to date.